Choosing the Right Reward and Incentive Vendor

 PCI Compliance

-The Payment Card Industry Data Security Standard (PCI DSS) comprises 12 requirements that apply to all companies and organizations that accept card payments.
-If your vendor is providing card services they must demonstrate that they meet all these requirements.
+The Payment Card Industry Data Security Standard (PCI DSS) comprises 12 requirements for all companies and organizations accepting card payments.
+If your vendor is providing card services, they must demonstrate that they meet all these requirements during the vendor selection process.

 SSAE18 and SOC Certifications